hnucamendi/codingCheatSheet/JavaScript/README.md

 The way to read this is like so:

 1. The || operator looks to the left first, if this value is true it won't look to the right, it will return True
-2. The && operator will look to the left first, and if it is false it will return false, ignore what's on the right, if the first value on the left is true, it will look at the value on the right, and only that is true will it return true
+2. The && operator will look to the left first, and if it is false it will return false, ignoring what's on the right, if the first value on the left is true, it will look at the value on the right, and only that is true will it return true
 3. the ?? operator will see check if the value on the left is `null` or `undefined` first, if so it will return the value on the right.
-If not then it will check if the value on the right is `null` or `undefines` and return the value on the left.
+If not then it will check if the value on the right is `null` or `undefined` and return the value on the left.
 4. The ?. will look to the left first, if a is anything other than `null` or `undefined` it will check if b is true, and so on.

 Here is a link with a table describing the precedence of each operator [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence#table)